yuki04160/Predict-Digit-with-Generalized-Linear-Model-multi-class/README.md

    - Accuracy
    - True Positive Rate (Sensitivity/ Recall) of each class/ digit
 ## Conclusion
-To sum up, I trained 10 models, one per digit.
-Then, I used each model to predict on the test dataset, which contains 3000 images, so I got a total of 10x3000=30000 probabilities (10 probabilities per image).
-For each image, I used the Softmax function to turn those 10 unrelated probabilities into 10 related probabilities.
-Based on the 10 related probabilities, the predicted digit for each image is the one associated with the maximum probability.
+To sum up, I trained 10 models, one per digit, and used the Softmax function to turn unrelated probabilities into related probabilities.
 Finally, with predicted results, I built a confusion matrix and calculated the overall accuracy.
+From the model results, I found that digit 1 has the highest TPR, above 90%, and digits 0 and 7 also have high TPR, above 80%.
+However, digits 5 and 8 have lower TPR, only around 65%.
+THat is to say, the model can highly correctly recognize handwritten digits of 1, 0, and 7, but can not recognize handwritten digits of 5 and 8 very well.